-neighbor ip-address [priority number] [poll-interval seconds] [cost number] [database-filter all] no neighbor ip-address [priority number] [poll-interval seconds] [cost number] [database-filter all]
+neighbor ip-address [priority number] [poll-interval seconds] [cost number] [database-filter all]

+no neighbor ip-address [priority number] [poll-interval seconds] [cost number] [database-filter all]

-ip-address Interface IP address of the neighbor. priority number (Optional) A number that indicates the router priority value of the nonbroadcast neighbor associated with the IP address specified.
+Syntax Description ip-address Interface IP address of the neighbor. priority number (Optional) A number that indicates the router priority value of the nonbroadcast neighbor associated with the IP address specified.
 The default is 0.
 This keyword does not apply to point-to-multipoint interfaces. poll-interval seconds (Optional) A number value that represents the poll interval time (in seconds).
 RFC 1247 recommends that this value be much larger than the hello interval.
 The default is 120 seconds (2 minutes).
 This keyword does not apply to point-to-multipoint interfaces.
 The range is from 0 to 4294967295 seconds. cost number (Optional) Assigns a cost to the neighbor, in the form of an integer from 1 to 65535.
 Neighbors with no specific cost configured will assume the cost of the interface, based on the ip ospf cost command.
 For point-to-multipoint interfaces, the cost keyword and the number argument are the only options that are applicable.
-This keyword does not apply to nonbroadcast multiaccess (NBMA) networks. database-filter all (Optional) Filters outgoing link-state advertisements (LSAs) to an OSPF neighbor.

-Command Default This command is disabled by default.
+This keyword does not apply to nonbroadcast multiaccess (NBMA) networks. database-filter (Optional) Filters outgoing link-state advertisements (LSAs) to an OSPF neighbor.
+Command Default all This command is o disabled by default.
 No configuration is specified.

-Command Modes Router address family topology configuration (config-router-af-topology) Router configuration (config-router)

-Command History Release Modification 10.0 This command was introduced.
+Command Default Command Modes This command is o nily topology configuration (config-router-af-topology) Command Modes This command is o Router address far nily topology configuration (config-router-af-topology) Command Modes This command is o Router address far Router configuration nily topology configuration (config-router-af-topology) on (config-router) Command Modes This command is of Router address far Router configurati nily topology configuration (config-router-af-topology) on (config-router) Modification Command Modes This command is of Router address far Router configuration Release nily topology configuration (config-router-af-topology) on (config-router) Modification This command was introduced.
+This command is a Router address far Router configuration Release 10.0 11.3AA nily topology configuration (config-router-af-topology) on (config-router) Modification This command was introduced.
+The cost keyword was added.